La Sylphide: Other versions

 John Barnett's 1834 opera The Mountain Sylph is based on the storyline of La Sylphide; this opera's plot was in turn satirized by W. S. Gilbert in the 1882 Savoy opera, Iolanthe.

 La Sylphide is often confused with the 1909 ballet Les Sylphides, another ballet involving a mythical sylph.
 The latter was choreographed by Michel Fokine for the Ballets Russes, using music by Frédéric Chopin, as a short performance.
 Though inspired by La Sylphide, it was meant to be performed as an independent ballet with its own merits.

 Matthew Bourne created an updated version of La Sylphide in his 1994 production, Highland Fling.
 This is set in contemporary Scotland (of the 1990s) and uses the original score by Herman Severin Løvenskiold.

-Johan Kobborg's version of Bournonville's ballet with new choreography premiered in October 2005 at the Royal Opera House.
-As a major change, it has a youngish Madge with the sylph background and cliffhanger ending.
+Johan Kobborg's version of Bournonville's ballet with some interpolations of new choreography (a duet for James and Effy, a pas de six before the reel, and a duet for James and the sylph) premiered in October 2005 at the Royal Opera House.